green-coding-solutions/example-applications/wordpress-vs-hugo/hugo-apache/README.md

 In our Dockerfile you see an example of how to install `mysqli`

-## Using this example application.
+## Using this example application

-In this application we provide no sample `usage_scenario.json`.
+In this application we provide no sample `usage_scenario.yml`.

 It is just a demo app that shows how to containerize your architecture from scratch if you are in a Apache-PHP-MariaDB setup.